 (4) Whether the miniature horse´s presence in a specific facility compromises legitimate safety requirements that are necessary for safe operation.

 (C) Other requirements.
 Paragraphs 35.136 (c) through (h) of this section, which apply to service animals, shall also apply to miniature horses.

 Neither the convention hotel nor CONvergence will tolerate the application of stickers or high-tack tape to hotel surfaces.
 Their removal is damaging to the hotel, and is therefore considered unacceptable.
 Incidents of this kind will be treated as vandalism.

 You may post non-adhesive signs with low-tack tape.
 The DoubleTree specifies and requires only 3M Safe-Release Painter’s Tape, product #2080, on surfaces that won’t be damaged by removal.
 If you don’t have acceptable tape, come to the Bridge.
 We’re happy to share ours.

 We have lots and lots of the One True Blue Tape and we love to share it!

 Your convention badge is necessary for your participation in the convention.
 It allows you access to the convention and indicates you are a member in good standing.
-However, CONvergence reserves the right to revoke the membership of any member who breaks our house rules, or behaves in such a manner as is deemed unsafe or unacceptable.
+However, CONvergence reserves the right to revoke the membership of any member for any reason including but not limited to breaking our house rules, or behaving in such a manner as is deemed unsafe or unacceptable.